 6. Journal of Political Economy, University of Chicago Press

 Another long-standing journal, the Journal of Political Economy was first published in 1892 and covers both theoretical and empirical work.
-Its specialisations include: monetary theory, fiscal policy, labour economics, development, micro and macroeconomic theory, international trade and finance, industrial organization, and social economics.
+Its specializations include: monetary theory, fiscal policy, labor economics, development, micro and macroeconomic theory, international trade and finance, industrial organization, and social economics.

 - (Partially Online)

 International Doctoral Courses and Seminars in Health Economics and Policyat Swiss Society of Health Economics (sggö) in Lucerne, Switzerland